Are you considering a divorce in Illinois? If so, it's helpful to have a basic understanding of the process before beginning the legal proceedings.

 Step 1: Filing a Petition

-A divorce legally begins when one party files a form called a “Petition for Dissolution of Marriage" with the circuit court located in the county where at least one of the spouses lives.
+A divorce legally begins when one party files a form called a "Petition for Dissolution of Marriage" with the circuit court located in the county where at least one of the spouses lives.
 Either spouse can file the petition, and the court will not give any preferential treatment to the filing party.
 The petition includes basic information about living arrangements, grounds for divorce, children, and more.

 Step 2: Service of Process

 After the petition gets filed, the filing party (the "petitioner" or "plaintiff") is responsible for formally "serving" it on the other spouse (the "defendant" or "respondent").
 This presentation and hand-delivery are proof for the court that both parties are aware of the case and were notified with sufficient time to prepare.
 Often, a full-time process server or a sheriff will be the one completing the service of process rather than the filing spouse.

 Once the spouse who received the petition is formally served with a copy, they have the opportunity and responsibility to file a legal document known as a "response" with the court.
 This filing triggers the case to proceed.